VO2 Max Testing

-Congratulations on your decision to hire a triathlon coach.
+Congratulations on your decision to hire a running, cycling, or triathlon coach.
 Having a trusted expert to guide you will improve your experience in the sport dramatically.
 Every athlete improves from the expertise and objectivity offered by a qualified coach.
-You will train more efficiently, getting a better return on your investments of time, energy, and passion.
+You will train more efficiently, getting a better return on your investments of timer, energy, and passion.
 You will improve your technique and learn better ways of doing everything involved in reaching your goals.
+In addition to gaining greater mastery of the sport, you will enjoy the process more.

 I can speak knowledgably about choosing a coach because of a variety of experiences.
 As a former world champion triathlete, I have worked with a number of coaches and had good and bad experiences.
-I have been a professional coach and owned and managed Fitness Concepts, a triathlon coaching company in Fairfax, Virginia and Annapolis, Maryland, for fourteen years.
-I have supervised about twenty staff coaches in that capacity.
-In 2003 Joe Friel hired me as Director of Training for his company Ultrafit, which provided services to thirty five coaching companies.
-I have also served as the USA Triathlon Regional Athlete Development Coordinator, taught at several coach certification clinics, and was Even Director for two International Coaching symposiums.
-Through these experiences, I have seen the common pitfalls, what works, and what doesn’t.
-Hopefully this insight will help you make a confident choice as you commit your triathlon life to a coach.
+I have been a professional coach and owned and managed Fitness Concepts, a running, cycling, and triathlon coaching company in Fairfax, Virginia for twenty-two years.
+I have supervised more than thirty staff coaches in that capacity.
+I have provided business coaching and technical instruction to thirty-six different coaching companies.
+I have also served as the USA Triathlon Regional Athlete Development Coordinator, taught at several coach certification clinics for USA Cycling and USA Triathlon, and was Event Director for two International Coaching symposiums.
+Through these experiences, I have seen the common pitfalls and I’ve learned what works, and what doesn’t.
+Hopefully this insight will help you make a confident choice as you commit your running or triathlon life to a coach.

 Look for more than athletic success…

-One word of caution: the business of triathlon coaching is almost completely unregulated and anyone can call themselves a triathlon coach.
+One word of caution: the businesses of running, cycling, and triathlon coaching are almost completely unregulated and anyone can call themselves a “professional” coach.
+My dog Rover could.
 Many athletes who have had some success decide that this would be an easy way to make some extra money and that it would be fun to help people train for triathlon.
 While they usually have the best of intentions, there is much more to being a professional coach than being an experienced athlete.
-Shaquille O’Neal cannot teach you to be 7’3” tall.
+Shaquille O’Neal cannot teach you to be 7’1” tall.

-A successful athlete is not necessarily qualified to help you, no matter how fast they are.
+A successful athlete is not necessarily qualified to help you, no matter how fast they are or how smart or experienced they are.
 We coach with our brains, not our legs.
 Unfortunately, athletes tend to look for celebrities as coaches.

 Look instead for the race results of their clients.
-While you might be impressed that I’ve won word championships, that should not affect your choice of coach.
+While you might be impressed that I’ve won world championships, that should not affect your choice of coach.
 That I have a long list of successful athletes who have won races and improved dramatically should.
+My clients have won 9 world championships and 29 national championships.
+Six have made the podium at the Hawaii Ironman and hold course records at Ironman races, dozens have qualified for and completed the Hawaii Ironman and more than a hundred have qualified for the Boston Marathon.
 My resume as a coach is about THEIR results, not mine.
+As you search for a coach, look for the successes of their clients, not their own.
+My company produced a flier once asking “Are you more concerned with your coach’s last bike split, or YOUR next bike split”?
+That I can sustain high speeds doesn’t mean that I can help you sustain your highest speeds.

 Academic background required…

-My coaching staff has won three I.T.U.
-World Championships, but I prefer to boast that we hold three Bachelors degrees and two Masters degrees in Exercise Physiology and a PhD in Public and community Health.
+As I mentioned, I have won two I.T.U.
+World Championships and placed second twice, but I prefer to boast that I hold a degree in Exercise Physiology with minors in Nutrition, Biology, and Psychology.
 Look for a coach who has a degree in Exercise Physiology or who has studied extensively under someone who does.
 Experience, both racing and coaching, is important for sure, but you don’t learn the fundamentals of biomechanics, physiology, nutrition, psychology, etc. with hands-on experience, but by studying.

 Geography…

 When I started coaching professionally, the most high-tech communication equipment I had access to was a fax machine and we paid enormous fees for long distance phone calls to anyone who didn’t live nearby.
 In those days, athletes looked for the best coach in their town and all of my clients lived within a few miles of my business.
 How things have changed.
-We now use email as our primary communication tool, clients can download video from another country to have me analyze their running technique, and we no longer pay long-distance fees for phone calls.
-Even some busy athletes who live or work within a 15 minute drive of the office prefer phone and email instead of in person meetings.
-Now, many athletes look for the best coach, wherever he or she lives.
+We now use email as our primary communication tool, clients can download video from another country to have me analyze their running technique, I can analyze wattage, cadence, pace, heart rate and even stride length and vertical displacement from Garmin Connect.
+We no longer pay long-distance fees for phone calls.
+Even some busy athletes who live or work within a 15-minute drive of the office prefer primarily phone and email instead of in person meetings.
+Now, many athletes look for the best coach for their needs, not just the best in their town.

-Decide how important seeing your coach for face to face meetings is to you.
+Decide how important seeing your coach for face-to-face meetings is to you.
 While long-distance coaching can be very effective, especially for more experienced and advanced athletes, some athletes should choose a local coach.
 If swim lessons are the most important part of what you need, geography will play a role.
-If you are really looking for a highly qualified coach, you may have to look outside of your town.
+If you are really looking for a highly qualified coach with the specific areas of expertise you prioritize, you may have to look outside of your town.

 The company…